 One of main European (and world’s) financial, fashion and shopping capital, London offers many possibilities not only for tourism, but for nice life and a career.

 The British Museum, National Gallery, Tate Britain are magnificent places to visit for local and international history and art.

 Covent Garden, Soho and Spitalfields Market are ever popular dining and shopping districts.
 Major public spaces include Trafalgar Square, Hyde Park and Hampstead.

-Festivals and events: Notting Hill Carnival (August), Underbelly Festival in South Bank (September), London Restaurant Festival (October) and several events during Christmas and New Year’s.
+London Marathon (April), The Boat Race (April), Chelsea Flower Show (May), The Proms (August), Notting Hill Carnival (August), Underbelly Festival in South Bank (September), London Restaurant Festival (October) and several events during Christmas and New Year’s.